How To Add Drop Caps To A Book Or Ebook The Easy Way

 Drop caps are a stylistic touch that can benefit your book if you are publishing a print-on-demand paperback or hardcover.

-As for ebooks, I’m not so sure.
+I’m not so sure about ebooks.
 The options are limited, and the styling is less than artistic.

 On top of that, you can’t be sure how well it will work on different devices.